Dockerfile Best Practice

 Avoid

-RUN apt-get upgrade
+RUN apt-get upgradeanddist-upgradeAlways combine

-statement.
+RUN apt-get updatewithapt-get installin the sameRUNstatement.
 This ensures your Dockerfile installs the latest package versions with no further coding or manual intervention. (“cache busting”)E.g.

-RUN apt-get update && apt-get install -y \ package-bar \ package-baz \ package-foo \ && rm -rf /var/lib/apt/lists/*
+RUN apt-get update && apt-get install -y \ package-bar \ package-baz \ package-foo \ && rm -rf /var/lib/apt/lists/*You can also achieve cache-busting by specifying a package version. (“cache busting”)

 E.g.